WKVR (FM)

-WKVR (102.5 MHz) is a FM radio station licensed to Baltimore, Ohio.
-Owned by the Southeastern Ohio Broadcasting System of Zanesville, which often does business as the WHIZ Media Group, and operated by Educational Media Foundation via a long-term local marketing agreement, the station serves much of the Columbus metropolitan area.
-The WKVR transmitter resides off Pickerington Road in Carroll.
-In addition to a standard analog transmission, WKVR is available online.
+WKVR (102.5 MHz) is a noncommercial FM radio station licensed to Baltimore, Ohio, United States.
+Owned by the Educational Media Foundation, this station serves much of the Columbus metropolitan area as an affiliate of K-Love.
+WKVR's transmitter resides off Pickerington Road in Carroll; in addition to a standard analog transmission, WKVR is available online.

 History

 WHIZ-FM/WCVZ (1961–2010)

 The 102.5 MHz frequency was originally licensed to Zanesville, Ohio, and signed on as the original home to WHIZ-FM on December 16, 1961.
 Under the ownership of the Southeastern Ohio Broadcasting System, Inc.'s WHIZ Media Group, WHIZ-FM programmed an adult contemporary format long identified as "Z102".

 The WHIZ Media Group was granted authority to change WHIZ-FM's city of license from Zanesville to Baltimore, Ohio, in the fall of 2005, and a construction permit to build a new transmitter site was granted in October 2008.
 On October 17, 2008, the WHIZ Media Group purchased WCVZ (92.7 FM) in South Zanesville (from which those call letters stood for the Christian Voice of Zanesville) as the new frequency for WHIZ-FM.
 Both WCVZ and WHIZ-FM simulcast programming as "Z102 and 92.7" until December 7, 2008, when WCVZ assumed WHIZ-FM's identity as "Z92.7", and WHIZ-FM became "Highway 102", featuring an automated country music format.

 The "Highway 102" format continued on the 102.5 MHz frequency even after the station completed their relocation to Baltimore on October 1, 2008, and assumed the WCVZ call letters, while the 92.7 MHz frequency became WHIZ-FM.
 What was now WCVZ effectively ended any connection to the Zanesville region and consequently entered the Columbus market.
 As a result of this move-in as "Highway 102", the station became one of four country music radio outlets in Columbus – WHOK-FM, WCOL-FM and WNKK being the other stations.